disruptiveplanets/AIME/code/density/readme.md

 In case I end up testing the rotated blob case, I generated an example called rot-blob.
 But to find moments for it, we'd need to rotate it into the principal axis frame, which sounds deeply annoying.
 So I'm not going to yet.

 I also learned of a mistake in my in and out density distributions, so I recalculated those and pushed the fits to the supercomputer again.
 Now blob, in, and out are running.

+## March 9

+Pulled data from supercomputer.
+Learned that the ellipsoid radii are imaginary for negative mass (like out example) but I'll have to fix it later because I'm in Caltech and sleepy.